Stephen Hawking said, “Be curious and try to make sense of what makes the universe exist.”

 1. Long-Tail Keywords

 The keywords are longer and conversational, while shorter texts suffice for a regular search.
-Usually, 2-3 words are enough when typing a query, but the number of terms is double or triple when using voice search.
+Usually, 2-3 words are enough when typing a query, but the number of terms is double or triple when using a voice search.

 As a result, the keyword research for voice search SEO strategies is different and varied.